kmcnaught/OptiKey/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# How OptiKey was being used
+# What version of EyeMine are you using?
 [Please complete this section]

-# What the user expected to happen
+# What eye tracker are you using?
 [Please complete this section]

-# What the user actually experienced
+# What were you doing in EyeMine?

-# Version
- - Operating system and version: [e.g. Windows 10]
- - OptiKey version [e.g. v2.17.0]
+[Please complete this section]

+# What went wrong?
+What did you expect to happen?
+[Please complete this section]

 # Steps to reproduce the issue
+e.g.
 1. Go to '...'
-2. Click on '....'
+2. Turn on '....'
-3. Scroll down to '....'
+3. Press '....'
 4. See error

 # Any other information that helps to describe and/or reproduce the problem